2010 United States Senate election in Florida: Background

 Many Democratic politicians were mentioned as potential candidates for the race, including U.S. Representatives Allen Boyd, Kathy Castor, Ron Klein, Kendrick Meek, Debbie Wasserman Schultz and Robert Wexler, State Senators Dave Aronberg and Dan Gelber and Mayor of Orlando Buddy Dyer.
 Alex Sink also reconsidered her decision not to run.
-Wasserman Schultz and Wexler announced in December 2008 that they would not run.
+Wasserman Schultz and Wexler stated in December 2008 that they would not run for the Senate.

 Meek was the first major candidate of either party to declare his candidacy, on January 13, 2009.
-After "serious and careful thought", three days later, Sink reiterated her decision to run for re-election.
+After "serious and careful thought", three days later, Sink reiterated her decision not to seek a Senate seat.
 Following her decision, Dan Gelber said that he "had been really waiting for her" and had been "prepared to fully support [her]."
 He also said that "I expect I'll be entering the race in the coming weeks."
 On January 27, he declared his candidacy.
 The following day, Allen Boyd also declined to run.
 In March, it was reported that while Gelber was "consumed" with the legislative session, Meek was raising money and collecting endorsements, including from former president Bill Clinton.
 Gelber replied, "Frankly the practicality is, it's just hard to find hours in the day to make phone calls right now."
 At the end of the first fundraising quarter, Meek reported raising $1.5 million.
 He also decided to gain ballot access via petitions, rather than paying the standard filing fee.
 He said that collecting the required 100,000 petitions would "keep me engaged with the people of Florida".

 Congressman Kendrick Meek was the first Democrat to declare his intention to run.
 Upon Chief Financial Officer Alex Sink's decision to run for governor, State Senator Dan Gelber formed an exploratory committee.
 However, Gelber ultimately decided not to run, so as to avoid a divisive primary.
 Congressman Meek enlisted the aid of former President Bill Clinton, who hosted a fundraiser for him in Jacksonville.
-Term limited North Miami mayor Kevin Burns, also announced his candidacy for the Senate seat.
-On April 30, 2010, Palm Beach billionaire Jeff Greene announced he was running.
+Term limited North Miami mayor Kevin Burns, also declared himself a candidate for the Senate seat.
+On April 30, 2010, Palm Beach billionaire Jeff Greene declared his candicacy.

 The primary took place on August 24, 2010.